 Brand guidelines, corporate identity guidelines or a brand book?
-Whatever you want to call it, having a solid creative and strategic foundation for your brand is extremely important.
+Whatever you want to call it, having a solid creative and strategic foundation for your business is extremely important.

-Turquoise Creative can help you strengthen your branding by planning, designing and implementing your corporate identity guidelines across all your marketing materials and channels.
+Turquoise Creative can help you strengthen your branding by planning, designing and implementing your brand guidelines across all your marketing materials and channels.

 There’s a good reason that larger companies create brand guidelines.
 Some larger brands even have publicly accessible brand websites.
 Check out Uber’s brand guidelines, Audi’s Brand Appearance, or Google’s visual guidelines for some examples.